TimMacy/ReadAloudSpeedster/README.md

 - **3.0**: initial public release

 ## License
-This project is licensed under the AGPL-3.0 License.
+The code of this project is licensed under the AGPL-3.0 License.
 See the [LICENSE](https://github.com/TimMacy/ReadAloudSpeedster/blob/main/LICENSE) file for details.

 <br>